elpatron68/softbase-inventory/README.md

 SoftBase is Free Open Source Software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Although you can do quite everything you like with this SoftBase, I ask you not to use this software in a military environment.
+Although you can do quite everything you like with SoftBase, I ask you not to use this software in a military environment.

 All third party licenses are linked in the menu `Help` - `Licenses` - `3rd party licenses`.

+## Help Wanted

+If you have an idea how to translate WPF applications in a cofortable way to other languages:
+Let me know (or fork this project and create a pull request).

 ## Author